dahays/Veng-Calculator/README.md

 # Spending Strategy

-The calculator is optimized for:

-> "Use the minimum number of resources possible."
+The calculator is optimized to use the minimum number of resources possible to reach T1 and/or T2.

 Resources are spent in descending point value order.